Blog

 2. Insufficient Website Content

 Many beginners apply for AdSense when their website has only a few articles.
+You can follow this complete AdSense approval guide to prepare your website properly.

 Most successful websites have at least 10–15 high-quality blog posts before applying.